chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_remote_directory_syntax.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-A |resource remote_directory| resource block declares a directory and the permissions needed on that directory, .
+A |resource remote_directory| resource block transfer a directory from a cookbook to a node, and then assigns the permissions needed on that directory.
 For example:

 .. code-block:: ruby